Matrix-in/Soysa-Aquarium/README.md

 ### If you don't have the project yet - follow these steps ->

-Got the directory that you want to initialize the project.
+Go to the directory that you want to initialize the project.

 open CMD by typing cmd in the address bar.
 Or just open any terminal and go to the project directory.